Progyny (NASDAQ:PGNY) Updates Q1 2022 Earnings Guidance

-Several equities analysts have recently weighed in on the company.
-TheStreet cut shares of Progyny from a c- rating to a d+ rating in a research note on Friday, January 28th.
-Citigroup lowered shares of Progyny from a buy rating to a neutral rating and boosted their price objective for the stock from $60.00 to $64.00 in a research note on Monday, November 22nd.
-Jefferies Financial Group assumed coverage on shares of Progyny in a research note on Wednesday, December 1st.
-They issued a buy rating and a $60.00 target price for the company.
-Finally, Zacks Investment Research raised Progyny from a sell rating to a hold rating in a research report on Wednesday, March 2nd.
-Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat, Progyny presently has an average rating of Buy and an average price target of $70.43.
+Several equities analysts have commented on the stock.
+TheStreet lowered shares of Progyny from a c- rating to a d+ rating in a research report on Friday, January 28th.
+Zacks Investment Research upgraded shares of Progyny from a sell rating to a hold rating in a research report on Wednesday, March 2nd.
+Jefferies Financial Group assumed coverage on shares of Progyny in a research report on Wednesday, December 1st.
+They set a buy rating and a $60.00 price objective for the company.
+Finally, Citigroup lowered shares of Progyny from a buy rating to a neutral rating and increased their price objective for the company from $60.00 to $64.00 in a research report on Monday, November 22nd.
+Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Buy and an average target price of $70.43.

-In other news, Director Norman Payson sold 8,510 shares of the stock in a transaction on Wednesday, March 9th.
-The stock was sold at an average price of $45.50, for a total value of $387,205.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO David J. Schlanger sold 10,900 shares of the business’s stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $52.80, for a total value of $575,520.00.
+In related news, Director Norman Payson sold 8,330 shares of Progyny stock in a transaction dated Wednesday, March 16th.
+The shares were sold at an average price of $44.99, for a total transaction of $374,766.70.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO David J. Schlanger sold 10,900 shares of Progyny stock in a transaction dated Monday, December 27th.
+The shares were sold at an average price of $52.80, for a total transaction of $575,520.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 550,586 shares of company stock worth $23,331,326.
+Insiders sold a total of 558,916 shares of company stock valued at $23,706,093 in the last 90 days.
 Company insiders own 19.40% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of PGNY.
-Norges Bank acquired a new stake in Progyny in the fourth quarter valued at $11,466,000.
-BlackRock Inc. increased its stake in shares of Progyny by 1.7% in the fourth quarter.
-BlackRock Inc. now owns 7,923,625 shares of the company’s stock valued at $398,955,000 after buying an additional 136,122 shares during the period.
-Comerica Bank raised its position in shares of Progyny by 3.0% during the fourth quarter.
-Comerica Bank now owns 32,247 shares of the company’s stock worth $1,222,000 after acquiring an additional 930 shares during the last quarter.
-California State Teachers Retirement System raised its position in shares of Progyny by 3.6% during the fourth quarter.
-California State Teachers Retirement System now owns 80,409 shares of the company’s stock worth $4,049,000 after acquiring an additional 2,815 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC lifted its stake in shares of Progyny by 6.9% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 67,417 shares of the company’s stock worth $3,394,000 after acquiring an additional 4,342 shares during the period.
-92.93% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Morgan Stanley increased its position in Progyny by 41.0% during the 2nd quarter.
+Morgan Stanley now owns 689,333 shares of the company’s stock valued at $40,671,000 after purchasing an additional 200,480 shares during the period.
+Invesco Ltd. increased its position in Progyny by 8.5% during the 4th quarter.
+Invesco Ltd. now owns 80,504 shares of the company’s stock valued at $4,054,000 after purchasing an additional 6,319 shares during the period.
+LPL Financial LLC increased its position in Progyny by 25.2% during the 4th quarter.
+LPL Financial LLC now owns 20,534 shares of the company’s stock valued at $1,034,000 after purchasing an additional 4,131 shares during the period.
+Credit Suisse AG increased its position in Progyny by 2.2% during the 4th quarter.
+Credit Suisse AG now owns 48,659 shares of the company’s stock valued at $2,449,000 after purchasing an additional 1,032 shares during the period.
+Finally, Cetera Investment Advisers increased its position in Progyny by 4.4% during the 4th quarter.
+Cetera Investment Advisers now owns 6,359 shares of the company’s stock valued at $320,000 after purchasing an additional 270 shares during the period.
+Institutional investors own 92.93% of the company’s stock.

 Progyny Company Profile (Get Rating)